What To Do About Airbnb?

 With my trolley suitcase trailing behind me en route to the airport or train station, I like to dangle my keychain, looped through a finger on my free hand.
 If I can, I’ll make a phone call in Italian -- gesturing, speaking a little louder than normal.
 I’ll walk with purpose and attack crosswalks aggressively.
 I don’t take photos.
 If my dog, Mocha, is trotting at my side, all the better.

-These aren’t nervous ticks; they’re camouflage.
+These aren’t nervous tics; they’re camouflage.
 It’s learned behavior in a city where the line between resident and visitor has grown uncomfortable.
 And I don’t want anyone to think I’m part of the problem.

 Tourist go home